 - Learn how to design and implement resolution plans in practice

-Stefano Cappiello (course co-director)Stefano Cappiello is the Head of the Resolution Unit at the SRB.
-Previously, he was Head of the Registration, Recovery and Resolution Unit at the European Banking Authority, and held roles at the Italian Ministry of Economy and Finances, where advised for financial regulatory policies, and at the Bank of Italy, in the Law and Economics Research Unit and the Supervisory Regulation and Policies Department.
+Stefano Cappiello (course co-director)Stefano Cappiello works at the Bank of Italy.
+Previously, he was the Head of the Resolution Unit at the SRB.
+Before that, he was Head of the Registration, Recovery and Resolution Unit at the European Banking Authority, and held roles at the Italian Ministry of Economy and Finances, where advised for financial regulatory policies, and at the Bank of Italy, in the Law and Economics Research Unit and the Supervisory Regulation and Policies Department.
 He holds a degree in law from the University of Rome, an LL.M. from the University of Chicago, a PhD in Law and Economics from the University of Viterbo.
 He has been a Visiting Global Fellow at the NYU Law School and adjunct professor at the University of Rome, in the areas of economic analysis of corporate law, banking law, European financial law and supervision.

 Bart Joosen (course co-director)Bart P.M.
 Joosen is trained as civil law lawyer at Tilburg University, the Netherlands.
 He obtained his (equivalent to) LL.M degree in 1987.
 After completion of his academic study he was appointed as lecturer in the law faculty of Tilburg University in 1987.
 He successfully defended his dissertation on “Transfer of undertakings in bankruptcy” at Tilburg University and was promoted to doctor in law science (PhD) in 1998.
 He works since 1992 in private practice particularly for financial market clients.
 His main areas of expertise are in the field of financial services supervision with a focus on micro-prudential supervision of banks (including in-depth Basel II/Basel III and Solvency II knowledge), insurance companies and investment firms and payment services.
 Besides working in private practice, he is an extraordinary professor Financial Supervision Law at the VU University in Amsterdam.